knowrob/knowrob/knowrob_memory/README.md

 that classifies the action that is executed.

-Once the execution has finished, the acquired experiential knowledge can be stored on harddrive
+Once the execution has finished, the acquired experiential knowledge can be stored on harddrive which is triggered by calling

     mem_episode_stop(Episode)